 - Nvidia Technologies: Phys X, TXAA, Shadow Play, and Battery Boost, splendid performance can be achieved.

-Now let me share what is the Benchmark scores for gaming Laptop Vs Desktop GPU’s
+Now let me share what the Benchmark scores for gaming Laptop Vs. Desktop GPU’s

-The fastest laptop GPU we have right now in production is Nvidia GTX 780M which perform almost half of what a GTX 760 is capable of.
+The fastest laptop GPU we have right now in production is Nvidia GTX 780M which perform almost half of what a GTX 760 is capable.

 Even the R9 270X which I tested is almost twice as fast as the GTX 755M and drop one level further to the GT 750M (DDR3) and performance is about 40% of the R9 270X.